Walter L. Morgan

 Walter L. Morgan (July 23, 1898 – September 2, 1998) was the founder of the Wellington Fund, the first balanced mutual fund in the United States and one of the oldest surviving mutual funds.
-Morgan was born in Wilkes-Barre, Pennsylvania, where he prepared at the Hillman Academy.
+Morgan was born in Wilkes-Barre, Pennsylvania, where he prepared at The Hillman Academy.
 He graduated from Princeton University in 1920, and shortly thereafter became the youngest CPA in Pennsylvania.

-In the 1920s Morgan raised $100,000 from relatives and business people to create what he believed to be a stable investment portfolio.
+In the 1920s, Morgan raised $100,000 from relatives and business people to create what he believed to be a stable investment portfolio.
 The Industrial and Power Securities Company was established in 1928.
-It was later renamed the Wellington Fund in honor of the Duke of Wellington.
+It was later renamed The Wellington Fund in honour of the Duke of Wellington.
 Wellington Management Company was incorporated in Philadelphia in 1933.
-In 1951 Morgan hired John C. Bogle who became his heir at the company.
+In 1951, Morgan hired John C. Bogle who became his heir at the company.